 These dogs are difficult to find.
 Typically, there are few breeders that produce them, as they are not one of the popular “mixed breeds.”
 However, they can be the result of accidental litters and may be produced by breeders occasionally.

 You may be able to find them at your local animal shelter, though this will generally be rare.
-If you do purchase them from a rescue, you can expect to pay around $100 to $300 for a puppy.
 The price will depend on the rescue you purchase them from, as well as the amount of vet care the dog needed after arriving at the shelter.
 Puppies are usually more expensive than adult dogs.